max-b/mesh-playbooks/README.md

 python-netaddr

 ## Networking Setup
 You can set up individual network configs in host_vars/{{hostname}}.
-For example, the contents of host_vars/denovo_soekris might include:
+For example, the contents of host_vars/maxb_banana_pi might include:

 ```
 network_ether_interfaces:
- - device: eth1
-   bootproto: static
-   address: 10.1.1.2
-   netmask: 255.255.255.0
-   gateway: 10.1.1.1
  - device: eth0
    bootproto: dhcp
 ```
 REMEMBER THAT THESE CHANGES HAVE THE POSSIBILITY OF LOCKING YOU OUT!

-## OpenVPN Server
-I'm using a cheap, $5/mo droplet from digital ocean.
-It's ubuntu 14.04 lts, although I assume that debian would work as well.
-All you have to do is make sure that your ssh pub key is in the authorized_keys file.
-Ansible *should* take care of the rest

 ## Librarian-Ansible
 I found that using librarian-ansible was a decent way to consume other folks more elaborate playbooks.